Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Introduction

 It is very challenging to convert everyday monocular videos of dynamic scenes into reconstructions which are renderable from alternative viewpoints.
 Doing so seems to require extracting 3D geometry, motion, and radiance, all from pixels alone.
 Achieving this in a robust way would greatly extend current capabilities in video production, 3D content creation, virtual reality, and synthetic data generation, as well as advance computer vision.

 In recent years, the research community has made tremendous progress in building renderable 3D representations from \textit{multi-view captures}.
-For instance, Gaussian Splatting~\cite{kerbl20233Dgaussians} has emerged as a leading solution for novel-few synthesis of \textit{static} scenes.
+In particular, Gaussian Splatting~\cite{kerbl20233Dgaussians} has emerged as a leading solution for novel-view synthesis of \textit{static} scenes.
 By representing the 3D space with a collection of 3D Gaussians and ``splatting'' these onto the image plane, Gaussian Splatting achieves high-quality photometric reconstruction and efficient rendering.
-Another useful feature of the Gaussian representation is that it is compositional: a scene can be edited by, for example, moving (or removing) the Gaussians that make up an object.
-Many works have since extended Gaussian Splatting to the 4D setting, allowing dynamic scenes to be reconstructed in a manner that 3D content is tracked and rendered with impressive accuracy~\cite{luiten2023dynamic, huang2023sparsecontrolled, Duisterhof2023MDSplattingLM, lin2023gaussianflow}.
-Yet while impressive, these setups only apply to the setting where there are \textit{multiple simultaneous} viewpoints of the scene (i.e., a multi-camera setup), which limits their use to purpose-built capture environments.
+Furthermore, the Gaussian representation exhibits desirable compositional capabilities: a scene can be edited by, for example, moving (or removing) the Gaussians that make up an object.

+Many works have since extended Gaussian Splatting to the 4D setting, allowing \textit{dynamic} scenes to be reconstructed in a manner that 3D content is tracked and rendered with impressive accuracy~\cite{luiten2023dynamic, huang2023sparsecontrolled, Duisterhof2023MDSplattingLM, lin2023gaussianflow}.
+However, these works are designed for the setting where there are \textit{multiple simultaneous} viewpoints of a scene (i.e., a multi-camera setup), which limits their use to purpose-built capture environments.

 In this work, we are interested in using Gaussians for simple, casual, \textit{monocular} captures, where a single camera is being moved smoothly about a dynamic scene (e.g., by a human).
-Our core finding is that while current methods for dynamic or 4D Gaussians are highly underconstrained in the absence of multi-view information, we can recover similar constraints using off-the-shelf methods for estimating depth and motion, along with standard geometry-based regularizations on scene structure.
-We demonstrate our findings through a method we call DGMarbles.
+Our core finding is that while current methods for dynamic or 4D Gaussians are highly underconstrained in the absence of multi-view information, we can recover suitable constraints through a careful optimization strategy, off-the-shelf estimations of depth and motion, and geometry-based regularizations on scene structure.
+We demonstrate our findings in a method we call Dynamic Gaussian Marbles (or `Gaussian Marbles' for short).